techdecaf/cgen/README.md

 ### Full project generation

-cgen creates an answer file in the root of your project, if you wish to upgrade your project with a newer version of your installed template just `cd <project_dir>` and `cgn -upgrade`.
+cgen creates an answer file in the root of your project, if you wish to upgrade your project with a newer version of your installed template just `cd <project_dir>` and `cgn upgrade`.

 ### Updating static files only